HenriMichelon/vireo_samples/README.md

   - Images copying
   - Slang example for a compute shader
 - Cube :
-  - Index buffers
+  - Index buffers and indexed drawing
-  - Indexed drawing
+  - Cubemap and skybox
   - Depth buffers
-  - Depth pre-pass with semaphore synchronization
+  - Depth pre-pass with
-  - Cubemaps
+  - Forward-like color pass
-  - MSAA for color and depth buffers
+  - Semaphore synchronization
-  - Slang example for an MVP vertex shader, a skybox and a post-processing effect
+  - Slang examples for an MVP vertex shader, a Phong fragment shader, a skybox and a voronoi post-processing effect.